kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

 ### Objectives and Motivations

 - **Robust Reproducibility**
-  The pipeline ensures all data transformations are tracked via DVC.
-Any version of the dataset or code can be exactly reproduced, which is essential for stable, verifiable ML pipelines in production.
+  The pipeline uses DVC to track all data transformations, ensuring every version of the dataset and code is fully reproducible.
+This guarantees stability and verifiability for ML pipelines in production.
+Stages `v5_1_total_median_cost` and `v5_2_total_mean_cost` demonstrate how new transformations can be seamlessly inserted at any point in the pipeline.

 - **Flexibility and Maintainability**
   Hydra and Omegaconf power hierarchical configurations: you can shift between data versions (`v0`, `v1`...) or transformations (`drop_rare_drgs`, `lag_columns`, `rolling_columns`) just by changing a single line in a YAML config instead of rewriting scripts.